 End your elevator pitch by describing your immediate goals.
 For a job interview, state your intention or goal of the specific employment you want with the company.
 Make sure your goals are defined and realistic.
 The listener should understand what you ask them and what you want to happen next.
 End the conversation by thanking them for their time.
 Send a follow-up email or note with your written thanks for their time and the opportunity to speak with them.

 When to Use an Elevator Pitch

 An elevator pitch should be a specific, targeted, focused first impression.
 When should you use an elevator pitch?

 - When introducing yourself to an employer/recruiter to schedule an interview

 - During a response to a question to help the listener get to know you

 - At a meetup, hackathon, or another networking event

 - As an element in your LinkedIn summary section

 Following these steps will help you create an effective elevator pitch to explain the benefits of what you have to offer.
 It can help listeners understand why they should connect with or consider you when an employment opportunity emerges.
 Do your homework.
 Investigate the company’s website and social media presence to determine its values and goals.
-An effective elevator speech should align with the company’s or listener’s interests.
-A compelling elevator speech helps you stand out in the crowd.
+An effective elevator speech should align with the company’s or listener’s interests and will help you stand out in the crowd.